hellocoop/www.hello.coop/src/legal/privacy-policy.md

 #### Contact Us
 When you contact us though the Site using a contact us box, through our chat, or via email, we process Personal Data such as Identity Data, Device/Network Data, and any Personal Data contained within any User Content.
 We use Identity Data, Contact Data, and User Content as necessary to communicate with you about the subject matter of your request and related matters.
 #### Cookies and Similar Tracking Technologies
 We, and certain third parties, automatically collect and process Identity Data, Contact Data, and Device/Network Data when you interact with cookies and similar technologies on our Service.
 We may receive this data from third parties to the extent allowed by the applicable partner.
-Please note that the privacy policies of third parties may also apply to these technologies and the Personal Data collected through them.<br/>
+Please note that the privacy policies of third parties may also apply to these technologies and the Personal Data collected through them.

 Subject to your rights & choices, we may use this information as follows:
 1. for “essential” or “functional” purposes, such as to enable certain features of the Service, or keeping you logged in during your session;
 1. for “analytics” and “personalization” purposes, consistent with our business interest in how the Service is used or perform, how users engage with and navigate through our Service, what sites users visit before visiting the Service, how often they visit the Service, and other similar information, as well as to greet users by name and modify the appearance of the Service to usage history, tailor the Service based on geographic location, and understand characteristics of users in various technical and geographic contexts; and